-Standards for coffins, niches and vaults etc.
+9 Standards for coffins, niches and vaults etc.

-9.(1) The trustee must decide the following matters, which must be reasonable and appropriate in the circumstances, for a grave in the grounds of the trust land-
+- (1) The trustee must decide the following matters, which must be reasonable and appropriate in the circumstances, for a grave in the grounds of the trust land- - (a) its length; - (b) its breadth; - (c) its depth; - (d) the clearance between the sides of a coffin in the grave and the sides of the grave; - (e) the distance between the top of a coffin in the grave and the surface of the ground. - (2) In deciding the depth of a grave under subsection (1)(c), the trustee must have regard to the number of bodies the trustee has approved, or may approve, to be buried in the grave.

+29 This by-law does not contain a provision for the trustee to authorise the exhumation of human remains.
+The necessary authority for the exhumation of human remains may be available under section 83 (Exhumations) of the Act and the Coroners Act 1958, section 17 (Exhumation).

+- (3) The trustee must take all reasonable steps to ensure the matters decided by the trustee under subsection (1) about a grave in the grounds of the trust land are complied with.

+- (4) The trustee must decide the following matters, which must be reasonable and appropriate in the circumstances, for a receptacle for the cremated remains of a human body to be placed in a niche in the grounds of the trust land-

 - (a) its length;

 - (b) its breadth;

 - (c) its depth;

-- (d) the clearance between the sides of a coffin in the grave and the sides of the grave;

-- (e) the distance between the top of a coffin in the grave and the surface of the ground.

-(2) In deciding the depth of a grave under subsection (1)(c), the trustee must have regard to the number of bodies the trustee has approved, or may approve, to be buried in the grave.

-(3) The trustee must take all reasonable steps to ensure the matters decided by the trustee under subsection (1) about a grave in the grounds of the trust land are complied with.

-(4) The trustee must decide the following matters, which must be reasonable and appropriate in the circumstances, for a receptacle for the cremated remains of a human body to be placed in a niche in the grounds of the trust land-

-- (a) its length;

-- (b) its breadth;

-- (c) its depth;

 - (d) the materials of which it is made.

-(5) The trustee must take all reasonable steps to ensure the matters decided by the trustee under subsection (4) about a receptacle for the cremated remains of a human body are complied with.
+- (5) The trustee must take all reasonable steps to ensure the matters decided by the trustee under subsection (4) about a receptacle for the cremated remains of a human body are complied with.

-(6) The trustee must decide the following matters, which must be reasonable and appropriate in the circumstances, for a receptacle for the remains, other than cremated remains, of a human body, to be placed in a vault in the grounds of the trust land-
+- (6) The trustee must decide the following matters, which must be reasonable and appropriate in the circumstances, for a receptacle for the remains, other than cremated remains, of a human body, to be placed in a vault in the grounds of the trust land-

 - (a) its length;

 - (b) its breadth;

 - (c) its depth;

 - (d) the materials of which it is made.

-(7) The trustee must take all reasonable steps to ensure the matters decided by the trustee under subsection (6) about a receptacle for the remains of a human body not cremated are complied with.
+- (7) The trustee must take all reasonable steps to ensure the matters decided by the trustee under subsection (6) about a receptacle for the remains of a human body not cremated are complied with.

-(8) The trustee must decide the following matters, which must be reasonable and appropriate in the circumstances, for the minimum specifications for the design and materials of construction of a vault in the grounds of the trust land-
+- (8) The trustee must decide the following matters, which must be reasonable and appropriate in the circumstances, for the minimum specifications for the design and materials of construction of a vault in the grounds of the trust land-

 - (a) its length;

 - (b) its breadth;

 - (c) its height;

-- (d) the materials of which it is to be constructed.

-(9) The trustee must take all reasonable steps to ensure the matters decided by the trustee under subsection (8) about a vault to be built in the grounds of the trust land are complied with.

-(10) The trustee must decide the following matters for inscriptions on memorials, headstones or niches in the grounds of the trust land-

-- (a) size;

-- (b) placement;

-- (c) style;

-- (d) content.

-(11) The trustee must take all reasonable steps to ensure the matters decided by the trustee under subsection (10) about inscriptions are complied with.
+- (d) the materials of which it is to be constructed. - (9) The trustee must take all reasonable steps to ensure the matters decided by the trustee under subsection (8) about a vault to be built in the grounds of the trust land are complied with. - (10) The trustee must decide the following matters for inscriptions on memorials, headstones or niches in the grounds of the trust land- - (a) size; - (b) placement; - (c) style; - (d) content. - (11) The trustee must take all reasonable steps to ensure the matters decided by the trustee under subsection (10) about inscriptions are complied with.

-Approval necessary for memorials
+10 Approval necessary for memorials

-10. A person must not build or install a memorial in the grounds of the trust land other than under the authority of the trustee, or a person acting on behalf of the trustee.
+A person must not build or install a memorial in the grounds of the trust land other than under the authority of the trustee, or a person acting on behalf of the trustee.

-Records for cemetery and crematorium to be kept by trustee
+11 Records for cemetery and crematorium to be kept by trustee